PAVAN2005-LAB/TDS_P1_SEP_2025/README.md

 4️⃣ Click Deploy

-5️⃣ Your API will be live at:
+5️⃣ it will looks like  API will be live at:
 🔗 [https://pavan-yadav-sde-p1.hf.space/ready](https://pavan-yadav-sde-p1.hf.space/ready)

 this repo, include mit lic so you can you it

+note: this file main python code also included spint of code which can expose your scerect key

+so, please remove that part(mention in main file itself )